PermafrostDiscoveryGateway/viz-staging/docs/deduplication.md

 * `deduplicate_keep_rules` : (list of tuple: []) Rules that determine which
     polygons should be kept and which should be removed when they are considered duplicates.
-The keep rules are provided as a list of tuples in the format (property, operator), where each tuple is a rule.
-The property a property that exists in the footprint file (in the case of 'footprint' method) or in the input data (in the case of the 'neighbor' method) that can be used to compare polygons/footprints.
-The operator can be set to 'larger' or 'smaller'.
-If the rule is 'larger', the polygon with the largest value for the property will be kept, and vice versa for smaller.
+The keep rules are provided as a list of tuples in the format `(property, operator)`, where each tuple is a rule. `property` is a property that exists in the footprint file (in the case of 'footprint' method) or in the input data (in the case of the 'neighbor' method) that can be used to compare polygons/footprints. `operator` can be set to 'larger' or 'smaller'.
+If the rule is 'larger', then polygon with the largest value for the property will be kept, and vice versa for smaller.
     When two properties are equal, then the next property in the list will be checked.